 Collisions at Michigan Intersections

 Each year, up to half of all accidents in the United States occur in the intersection.
-In Michigan alone last year, 84,300 intersectional crashes took place.
+In Michigan alone in one year, 84,300 intersectional crashes took place.
 These crashes take many different forms and can impact not only other drivers, but pedestrians as well.
-If you have been affected by an auto accident at a Michigan intersection, the experts of The Mike Morse Law Firm can help you reach a favorable legal resolution.
+If you have been affected by a car accident at a Michigan intersection, the experts of The Mike Morse Law Firm can help you reach a favorable legal resolution.

 Without a doubt, Michigan is home to a variety of intersection types, each one slightly different than the next.
 They are found in urban, rural, and residential areas.
 They may be busy or barely traveled.
 They may bear traffic lights, stop signs, yield signs, or no signs at all.
 Still, every Michigan intersection has the potential for accidents.

 At the least dangerous intersections in Michigan, signs, signals, and regulations are very clear.
 These intersections make a driver’s choices fairly minimal.
 At other intersections, though, signs, signals and regulations may be confusing, obscured, or entirely absent.
 As a result, drivers’ options are several.
 In these instances, drivers must tap their driving knowledge and exercise their good judgment.
 In other words, there is much that can go wrong.
 Even in the most capable of drivers, mistakes can be made.